 Terminal & Pipeline Services

-Our Terminal and Pipeline Services
+Our Terminal & Pipeline Services

-Channel Infrastructure is a world-class operator of import terminal and pipeline infrastructure, supplying the Northland and Auckland markets, which make up 40% of New Zealand’s transport fuel demand and all of the jet fuel to the Auckland International Airport.
+We are a world-class operator of import terminal and pipeline infrastructure, supplying the Northland and Auckland markets, which make up 40% of New Zealand’s transport fuel demand and all of the jet fuel to the Auckland International Airport.

-We utilise the deep-water harbour and jetty infrastructure of Marsden Point to import refined fuel, owned by our customers.
+We utilise the deep-water harbour and jetty infrastructure of Marsden Point to import refined fuel, that is stored in over 290 million litres of contracted storage tanks on site at the largest fuel terminal in New Zealand.

-The fuel from Marsden Point is then distributed primarily to the Auckland and Northland markets through the 170-kilometre Marsden Point to Auckland Pipeline and the truck loading facility located adjacent to the Marsden Point site.
+The fuel from Marsden Point is then distributed primarily to the Auckland and Northland markets through Channel’s 170-kilometre pipeline and by our customers (bp, Mobil and Z Energy) via truck.

 Channel Terminal Services

-The Import Terminal System (ITS) includes the two deep-water jetties at Marsden Point, both with the ability to receive petrol, diesel, and jet fuel.
+Channel’s Import Terminal System (ITS) includes the two deep-water jetties at Marsden Point, both with the ability to receive petrol, diesel, and jet fuel.

 The two existing jetties berth ships carrying refined transport fuels, owned by customers, and sourced from a range of refineries in the Asia region.
+Channel’s Marsden Point port is New Zealand’s only deep-water port, able to berth some of the largest refined product ships in the world.

 The Wiri Terminal is operated by Wiri Oil Services Ltd (WOSL), a joint venture of bp, Mobil and Z Energy; the TLF is also owned by bp, Mobil and Z Energy and is situated on land owned by Channel Infrastructure.

-The Marsden Point to Auckland Pipeline (The Pipeline)
+The Marsden Point to Auckland Pipeline

 The pipeline is a 250mm diameter, 170-kilometre pipeline carrying diesel, petrol and jet fuel in controlled batches to the Wiri fuel terminal in South Auckland.
 A small pipeline from Wiri then supplies jet fuel to Auckland International Airport.